“High Life” is an audacious take on science fiction, mixing drama and horror in a unique, a tiny bit perverted way.

 Ever since I watched “The Rover” in 2014, Robert Pattinson stroke me as a hidden acting treasure.
 At that time, nobody could predict that the atrocious times of “Twilight” are way past him and the British actor has set a course towards becoming an indie movies star.
 A one-time glimpse of genius – in the form of David Michod’s neowestern – seemed much more accurate.

 Despite my lack of belief, Robert Pattinson has indeed turned the tides of his career for good.
-“The Rover” was soon followed up by David Cronenberg’s “Map to the starts” and an arthouse indie “The Childhood of a Leader”.
+“The Rover” was soon followed up by David Cronenberg’s “Map To The Stars” and an arthouse indie “The Childhood of a Leader”.
 While none of these two received raving reviews, Pattinson’s been universally praised.

 The true validation for Pattinson came with “Good Time” in 2017.
 In the acid-fueled, nightmarish hit-and-run thriller directed by Safdie brothers, Robert Pattinson has blossomed.